 During the night, the vigilantes captured the unsuspecting pair and lead them some ten miles farther down the road to Sirup Creek.
 The next morning as the vigilantes prepared to hang the men, they questioned Updyke about the whereabouts of the stolen cache.
 The crooked sheriff only glared at them in contempt, refusing to respond.
 The vigilantes then hanged both men under a shed between two vacant cabins.
 Updyke had only $50.00 on his person at the time of his death.

-The gold taken in the July, 1865 has never been found and many think it is buried somewhere in the City of Rocks.
+The gold taken in July 1865 has never been found and many think it is buried somewhere in the City of Rocks.